by John Coyle* and Scott Nissen [Edited by Celestine Duncan; Photos by John Coyle]

 Results of the study suggest that long-distance seed dispersal of musk and Canada thistle is primarily by wind, livestock, and human and livestock related disturbance.
 Musk thistle is most abundant on lower elevation foothills, disturbed sites, and areas of concentrated livestock use.
 Higher elevation rangeland has reduced thistle density compared to lower elevation sites (Figure 3).
 However, Canada thistle is more abundant on higher elevation rangeland and irrigated pastures than musk thistle.
 The degree of livestock use and level of soil disturbance appear to be important factors influencing invasive thistle abundance and density.

 All herbicide treatments significantly reduced musk thistle cover compared to non-treated plots across the two locations (Figure 4 and 5).
 The application of two consecutive treatments in 2015 and 2016 reduced musk thistle cover more than a single application (Figure 6).
-Milestone® specialty herbicide at 3 fl oz/A provided similar control as Milestone at 7 fl oz/A or Tordon® 22K herbicide at 16 fl oz/A.
+Milestone® herbicide at 3 fl oz/A provided similar control as Milestone at 7 fl oz/A or Tordon® 22K herbicide at 16 fl oz/A.

 Cover of native forbs was significantly reduced by all herbicide treatments compared to non-treated plots.
 However, forb cover increased the second growing season following a single application of Milestone at 3 or 7 fl oz/A at the east location (Figure 7).

 There was no significant difference in species richness in herbicide treated compared to non-treated plots at the east location one growing season following a single herbicide application.
 However, species richness was reduced by all herbicide treatments at the west site and at both sites following consecutive herbicide treatments.

 There was no significant difference in total biomass of grasses and forbs (excluding musk thistle) in herbicide treated compared to non-treated plots.
 Forage quality was similar between treated and non-treated plots.